The print and e-book versions of the book will be available from Amazon and elsewhere soon (est. early 2020)

 - “I should have achieved more by now”, or

-This book contains the psychology tools I developed and used to get from university dropout to Ph.D.
-I’ve used them to help others ever since.
+This book contains the psychology tools I developed and used to get myself from university dropout to PhD.
+I overcame my procrastination and poor study habits sufficiently to submit a timely, quality PhD thesis.
+I’ve since used these tools to help others change a range of habits.

 ‘SUE’, PART-TIME UNIVERSITY STUDENT, BUSINESS OWNER, WIFE, MOTHER, TAURANGA